web3-storage/docs/docs/how-tos/store.md

 #### `name`

 The `name` parameter lets you attach an arbitrary name to the uploaded content archive, which you can use to identify and organize your uploads.
-The name is not stored alongside the data on IPFS, but it is viewable on the [file listing][site-files] on the Web3.Storage site.
+The name is not stored alongside the data on IPFS, but it is viewable within the [file listing][site-files] on the Web3.Storage site.

 ```js
 const cid = await client.put(files, { name: 'cat pics' })